HarperDB/nextjs-example/README.md

 > Watch a walkthrough of this example here: [Next.js on HarperDB | Step-by-Step Guide for Next Level Next.js Performance](https://youtu.be/GqLEwteFJYY)
 -->

-This example requires the [Harper Basic Data Example](https://github.com/HarperDB/basic-data-example) in order to function.
-Please follow the instructions in that repo to set up HarperDB with the necessary data before running this example.

 ## Get Started

 1. Clone this repo locally